Engaging with the Bible on its own Terms

-BEP interviewed Amy Flattery, director for the Center for Holy Lands Studies, on how and why to engage with the lands of the Bible, even if you’re sheltering in place.
+Bible Engagement Project interviewed Amy Flattery, director for the Center for Holy Lands Studies, on how and why to engage with the lands of the Bible, even during a pandemic.

 BEP: What’s the main goal of the Center for Holy Lands Studies?

 Amy: Our main goal is the same for the people we bring to the holy lands and for those who can’t go: it’s for them to experience Jesus like they never have before.
 We aim to have them open up their Bibles and have newfound context for the passages they read: big ideas start to unfold in greater detail, people ask new questions, and they grow more excited about studying the Bible.
 I do not know a person who has gone over and who has not come back having found God to be more amazing and more personal than they initially thought.

 BEP: If someone can’t just pick up and go to the Holy Lands—such as almost everyone right now with travel bans—what can s/he do instead?

 Amy: We bring the experience of the Holy Lands to the people who can’t go by creating videos on-site.
 This way, people can see the Bible come to life, there in its original setting, and gain a deeper understanding of what God is saying to them.
 We pray that our online content will generate eye-opening moments and a deeper love for God.
 That’s what historical study is all about.

 Another thing you can do if you can’t go there right now is to pick up a map of Bible lands.
 Look at routes and the distances between places.
 It’s wonderful to look at the geography and the main crossroads where God spoke to real people in real places to get His message out to the world.
 He spoke to real people in real places to take humanity from polytheism to belief in the one true God and His Son.